BunsDev/XTF-Dexes/README.md

 Other minor challenges were related to the deprecation of some Thirdweb functionalities we used during our last hackathon, as well as the need for a subscription.
 For this reason, we decided to move to open-source solutions like Wagmi, Viem, and Scaffold-ETH 2.0.
 Despite an initial onboarding time, this transition proved to be beneficial.
 It facilitated quick-development of the app with easier solutions.
 Scaffold-ETH also provides the ability to explore contracts and interact with them directly from the user interface, allowing us to test all functionalities while easily viewing the state of all contracts.
 This enhanced the development process, and debugging capabilities and can help everyone to interact with the contract without the need to build an interface.

+Finally, we encountered a minor challenge with the ENV-ENC library for Chainlink Functions.
+It did not work initially because it wasn’t listed under that name in the registry.
+After examining the registry, we found that it is actually located at [npx @chainlink/env-enc](https://www.npmjs.com/package/@chainlink/env-enc?activeTab=readme), contrary to just env-enc as mentioned in many tutorials.

 ![skaffold](/skaffold.png)

 ## Accomplishments that we're proud of